incordai/watchman/README.md

 | **256 (Incord)** ✅ | **1,024** | **1.0 GB** | **−1–3 %** |
 | 128 | 512 | 0.5 GB | −8–12 % |

 256 is the knee: **⅓ the storage of 768** for a small recall cost, and it keeps a million-vector index inside a laptop's page cache.
-Vectors are truncated from the model's native width and re-normalised to unit length.
+A hosted service optimises for recall on somebody else's RAM; a local-first one optimises for the machine it is actually running on.

-### Chunking — tree-sitter vs. the alternatives
+### Chunking — tree-sitter

 | Approach | Respects syntax | Cost | Incord |
 |---|---|---|---|